justincletus/gkport_test/README.md

-# This is user login and registration test program by using flask and mongo db
+# This is student registration system test program by using flask and mongo db

 1. noSql mongo db cloud instance used for this test